pk-auth WebAuthn on the JVM

 Built-in rate limiter

-The CeremonyRateLimiter SPI throttles per-IP and per-username; in-memory Caffeine default ships.
+The CeremonyRateLimiter SPI throttles per-IP and per-username; an in-memory Caffeine default ships.
 Swap for a shared store across replicas.
-WAF / API gateway upstream is still recommended for heavy floods.
+A WAF / API gateway upstream is still recommended for heavy floods.

 08 · tokens